 Co-ordinate covalent bonds are usually formed in reactions that involve two non-metals, such as a hydrogen atom or during bond formation between metal ions and ligands.

 Characteristics of Coordinate Covalent Bond

 - In this type of bonding, the atom that shares an electron pair from itself is termed as the donor.

 - The other atom which accepts these shared pair of electrons is known as a receptor or acceptor.

-- The bond is represented with an arrow →, pointing towards acceptor from the donor atom.
+- The bond is represented with an arrow →, pointing towards the acceptor from the donor atom.

-- After sharing of electron pain each atom gets stability.
+- After sharing of electron pairs, each atom gets stability.

 - This type of bonding is central to the Lewis theory.